recoveryplus/recoveryplus.github.io/step-6.md

 ### Q4) How might you carry the message of hope to those who still suffer?

 ### Q5) How will you start living well?

+### Q6) How can you nurture yourself in healthy way every day:
+- Physically?
+- Emotionally?
+- Intellectually?
+- Spiritually?